It is imperative that reopened businesses follow the requirements of the

 Emergency Order restrictions

 , including sanitization including wearing of facial coverings and posting of required signage.
 Residents must adhere to requirements for social distancing and wearing of

 .
 Individuals are subject to fines of $100 for violations of the facial covering order.
-These important steps will help us stop the spread of COVID-19 and prevent a costly rollback of our economic recovery.
+These important steps will help us stop the spread of COVID-19.
 If you feel vulnerable, it’s safer for you to stay at home.
 If you decide to go out, read

 from the Centers for Disease Control & Prevention (CDC) BEFORE you go.